 Chapter One: Revealed

-There was a brief moment in which both Vader and Obi-Wan were distracted by a scene in the hangar bay, where several troopers were uneasily watching their confrontation; a group of people were running towards the ship.
-But they were silent enough and the troopers paid them no heed.
+There was a brief moment in which both Vader and Obi-Wan were distracted by a scene in the hangar bay, where several troopers were uneasily watching their confrontation; a group of people were running towards the freighter parked there.
+But they moved silently enough that the troopers paid them no heed.
 One young boy slowed in the middle of the hangar and uttered a small, frightened, "Ben…?"